Ann S. Moore: Early life

-In 1971 Moore graduated with a degree in mathematics from Vanderbilt University in Nashville and then worked in bookselling in Boston.
+In 1968, Moore graduated from McLean High School in McLean, Virginia.
+Then, in 1971, Moore graduated with a degree in mathematics from Vanderbilt University in Nashville and then worked in bookselling in Boston.
 In 1978 she graduated with an MBA from Harvard Business School, where as one of only a handful of female MBA graduates she received 13 job offers.
 Moore was an avid magazine reader, and her ambition was to work in magazine publishing; she consequently accepted the lowest-paid job she had been offered, that of financial analyst at Time.